dbreskovit/Sintaxe/docs/contributing.md

 - It's OK to have multiple small commits as you work on the PR - GitHub can automatically squash them before merging.

-- Commit messages must follow the [commit message convention](./commit-convention.md) so that changelogs can be automatically generated.

 ## Development Setup